Laser Spectroscopy for the Study of Exotic Nuclei: Introduction

-Laser spectroscopy techniques are a class of powerful tools that can, in some cases, simultaneously access multiple fundamental properties of atomic nuclei (spins, electromagnetic moments, charge radii) in a nuclear-model-independent way.
+Laser spectroscopy techniques are a class of powerful tools that can, in some cases, simultaneously access multiple fundamental properties of atomic nuclei (spins, electromagnetic moments, charge radii) in a nuclear model-independent way.
 Measurement of these quantities is realized by probing the hyperfine structure and isotope shift of atomic/ionic energy levels.
 The application of laser spectroscopy methods in nuclear physics research has a long history with its origins involving the study of stable and long-lived radioactive isotopes found in nature.
 The integration of laser spectroscopy setups into RIB facilities, first initiated in the 1970s, opened up a new era of so-called \lq on-line' experiments, allowing systematic studies of nuclear properties over long isotopic chains.
 The first review of this endeavour was published in 1979~\cite{PR1979}.
-A remarkable example from these formative years of on-line laser spectroscopy is the observation of the large odd-even staggering effect and isomer shift of neutron-deficient mercury isotopes~\cite{Hg-radii1972,Hg-moment1976,Hg-moment1977,Hg-radii1979}.
+A remarkable example from these formative years of on-line laser spectroscopy is the observation of the large odd-even staggering effect and isomer shifts of neutron-deficient mercury isotopes~\cite{Hg-radii1972,Hg-moment1976,Hg-moment1977,Hg-radii1979}.
 This behavior provided early, compelling and intuitive experimental evidence of the phenomenon known as shape coexistence~\cite{RMP2011}, which remains a key theme in nuclear structure research today~\cite{SC-2022}.

-On-line laser spectroscopy experiments at RIB facilities also stimulated the development of collinear laser spectroscopy, which was initiated and validated as an approach at TRIGA, Mainz~\cite{CLS1,CLS2}, achieving both a high resolution and sensitivity for the time.
-Soon after, the collinear laser spectroscopy method was applied at on-line facilities and used extensively in the study of nuclear properties of unstable isotopes far from stability~\cite{COLLAPS1,COLLAPS2,HI1985}.
+On-line laser spectroscopy experiments at RIB facilities also stimulated the development of collinear laser spectroscopy, which was validated as an approach at TRIGA, Mainz~\cite{CLS1,CLS2}, achieving both a high resolution and sensitivity for the time.
+Soon after, the collinear laser spectroscopy method was applied at on-line facilities and used extensively in the study of nuclear properties of unstable isotopes~\cite{COLLAPS1,COLLAPS2,HI1985}.
 Concurrently, the highly sensitive resonance ionization spectroscopy technique was developed and also used to measure radioactive species~\cite{RIS1983}.
 On-line laser spectroscopy methods then entered a prolific period where they provided experimental data on a rich variety of nuclei and nuclear phenomena.
-Previous reviews by Otten~\cite{Otten1989}, and then Billowes and Campbell~\cite{JPG1995} summarize much of this work.
+Earlier reviews by Otten~\cite{Otten1989}, and then Billowes and Campbell~\cite{JPG1995} summarize much of this work.